 I recommend serving this easy vegan hummus with sliced french bread, crackers, and veggie sticks!

 - 1 15-ounce can of chickpeas, drained and rinsed

-- 1/4 cup dill pickle juice (straight from the jar)
+- 1/4 cup cornichon pickle juice (straight from the jar)

-- 1 clove garlic, smashed and roughly chopped
+- 1–2 cloves garlic, smashed and roughly chopped, or more to taste

 - Freshly ground black pepper, to taste